 this fontrepresents R commands, variable names, and package names.

-- If you have any question on this lecture (e.g., errors in running R, questions about quiz), please send your questions to email@example.com.
-Then, land TA(Teaching Assistant) will answer your questions.
+If you have any question on this lecture (e.g., errors in running R, questions about quiz), please send your questions to email@example.com.
+Then, I and TA(Teaching Assistant) will answer your questions.

 Runbutton to ask R to calculate the expression.